 The Purposes & Legal Basis for Obtaining Your Personal Data

 Your personal data may be used in the following ways:

-- by the Society to perform necessary functions for the smooth running of the society including maintaining the membership list;
+- to perform necessary functions for the smooth running of Ontario Ancestors including maintaining the membership list;

-- by the Society to contact you for important information regarding Society news, events and our annual general meeting and Conference;
+- to contact you for important information regarding Ontario Ancestors news, events and our annual general meeting and Conference;

 - to communicate effectively with you by post, email and phone, including the distribution of relevant newsletters;